jacobluber/PathologySearchComparison/README.md

 To reproduce our results, you can follow the guidelines presented here.
 Also, please feel free to use our pipeline to test these models on you custom database and test datasets.

+Throughout this repository, you will often find folders with `.gitignore` inside them.
+These folders are just placeholders to demonstrate how the directory often looks like after you run the model.
+Due to the large size of these compiled data, it was not possible to include them in this repository.
+However, they are available upon reasonable request.

 ## Setting Up the Conda Environment:
 We recommend having [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) installed.
 You can run the following command to install all the dependencies:
 ```bash